elfoak/elfoak.github.io/_posts/2017-03-21-emacs-easypg.markdown

 GnuPG is GNU's implementation of [OpenPGP](http://en.wikipedia.org/wiki/Pretty_Good_Privacy#OpenPGP) standard.
-In the post [File encryption with GnuPG](/tools/2012/08/22/data-encryption-with-gnupg.html), I covered how to use GnuPG in detail.
+In the post [Data encryption with GnuPG](/tools/2012/08/22/data-encryption-with-gnupg.html), I covered how to use GnuPG in detail.
 Make sure to check it out if you are not familiar with GnuPG.